 Quote, the FBI allegedly used at least 12 informants in the Michigan kidnap plot.

-I didn't initially understand exactly where Tucker was getting the 18 number from because on October 8th, the FBI announced they'd filed charges against 13 Michigan militia members, with at least six of them being charged in connection directly to the plot to kidnap Governor Whitmer.
+I didn't initially understand exactly where Tucker was getting the 18 number from because on October 8th, the FBI announced they'd filed charges against 13 Michigan militia members, with at least six of them being charged in connection directly to the plot to kill Governor Whitmer.

 They weren't convinced to do this by the cops in their ranks.